-It’s a little scary to set up your Marvin and then change to another template or methodology.
+Setting up your Marvin and then changing to another template or methodology is a little scary.
 But I discovered while writing this article that Marvin includes an Open Workflow Builder that creates a sandbox version of Marvin that you use to experiment with the different templates, methodologies, and snippets to see what you might prefer.

 You can also save the existing version of your Marvin account and load a new one.
 Click on the Menu button on the top-right of Marvin and select Workflow Templates to create a sandbox version or to switch to another template.

 While you’re in the Templates area, also check out the Marvin Snippets.
 It includes features for setting up…

 - A week and Month list of projects and tasks

 - Your Short tasks list of items that take less than 10 minutes

 - Eisenhower Matrix for categorizing items based on importance and urgency.